 \section{Abstract}

 We investigate the limiting distribution of geometric Brownian motion conditional on its running maximum taking large values.
-We show that the conditional distribution of the geometric Brownian motion converges after a suitable normalization to a deterministic exponential curve.
-We obtain quantitative bounds on the rate of convergence.
-Analogous results are shown for the Brownian motion, which converges to a straight line.
-As an application of our results to financial mathematics, we obtain closed form asymptotic formulae for the fair price of barrier options with general path dependent payoff in the short maturity limit, with quantitative error estimates.
-We provide exact formulae for European, Asian and lookback style payoffs.
+The Freidlin-Wentzell large deviations theory predicts that the conditional distribution of the sample paths converge weakly to a deterministic exponential curve.
+We complement this result by showing that the conditional sample paths in fact converge in strong sense, and obtain quantitative bounds on the rate of convergence.
+As an application of our results to financial mathematics, we obtain new closed form asymptotic formulae for the fair price of barrier options with general path dependent payoff in the short maturity limit, with quantitative error estimates.
+We provide exact formulae for Asian and lookback style payoffs.